claesjacobsson/CJTransitionsLab/README.md

 ### Changelog

-Dec 18 2014
+Dec 19, 2014

-* Initial version.

-Dev 19 2014

 * Renamed transition classes.
 * Added interactive transition - you can now dismiss modal VC by dragging it.

+Dec 18, 2014

+* Initial version.